-At the next meeting, Cabinet will be asked to sanction and endorse the Peer Challenge Action Plan, and approve that the Overview and Scrutiny Committee monitor the implementation of the key recommendations and supporting action plan.
+Cabinet is asked to approve that the Overview and Scrutiny Committee monitor the implementation of the key recommendations and supporting action plan.

 Implications

 Corporate Plan:

 The Corporate Plan sets the strategic direction of the Council.
 The Corporate Plan has been, and will continue to be reviewed annually, particularly clarifying the organisation's key priorities and measured outcomes, in line with the LGA peer challenge recommendations.